Luracast/Restler/README.md

 Installation
 ------------
 Installation is a two step process.
-Do the following in the folder where you want Restler to be setup
+Do the following in the folder where you want Restler to be setup.

+Before proceeding make sure your server has **PHP 5.3** or higher.

 ### 1.
 [Download](https://github.com/Luracast/Restler/zipball/v3) and unpack Restler 3,